-If you look at the sky on a dark night, you may see a meteor (Figure below).
+If you look at the sky on a dark night, you may see a meteor , like in Figure below .
 A meteor forms a streak of light across the sky.
 People call them shooting stars because that's what they look like.
 But meteors are not stars at all.
 The light you see comes from a small piece of matter burning up as it flies through Earth's atmosphere.

 Meteors burning up as they fall through Earth's atmosphere.

-A meteoroid is dragged toward Earth by gravity and enters the atmosphere.
+A meteoroid is dragged towards Earth by gravity and enters the atmosphere.
 Friction with the atmosphere heats the object quickly, so it starts to vaporize.
 As it flies through the atmosphere, it leaves a trail of glowing gases.
 The object is now a meteor.
 Most meteors vaporize in the atmosphere.
 They never reach Earth’s surface.
 Large meteoroids may not burn up entirely in the atmosphere.
-A small core may remain and hit Earth’s surface.
-This is called a meteorite.
+A small core may remain and hit the Earth’s surface.
+This is called a meteorite .

 The Mars Rover, Opportunity, found a metal meteorite on the Red Planet.

-- meteoroid: Small rock in interplanetary space that has not yet entered Earth's atmosphere.
+- meteoroid : A small rock in interplanetary space that has not yet entered Earth's atmosphere.

 - A meteor that strikes Earth's surface is a meteorite.